What is “Managed by your organization”?

 Category: Security tools

 Update: April 15, 2020

-When the download is finished, close all apps and windows on your system.
-Open a directory in which you saved it.
-Double-click on the icon that’s called mb3-setup as displayed in the figure below.
+- When the downloading process is finished, close all apps and windows on your device.
+Open a file location.
+Double-click on the icon that’s named MBsetup.

 The following video explains step-by-step instructions on how to remove malware with MalwareBytes.